Prince Edward Island Sights and Highlights

 Green Gables - The House of the Green Gables

 The famous Anne never existed.
-But Lucy Maud Montgomery, her creator, drew inspiration for Anne's adventures from numerous events from her own childhood days.
+But Lucy Maud Montgomery, her creator, drew inspiration for Anne's adventures from numerous events in her own childhood.
 She set her story in the pretty little house near Prince Edward Island National Park.
-During our visit to this building, which is now managed by Canada's national park administration, I can well imagine the wonderful hours Lucy spent in her cozy living room or her inviting kitchen.
+During our visit to this building, now managed by the National Park Service of Canada, I can easily imagine the happy hours Lucy spent in its cozy living room or inviting kitchen.

-The house was built in the early 19s and was owned by relatives of Montgomery's grandparents.
-The author herself spent a few happy summers in the house and let her character Anne live there.
-The home and surrounding grounds have been preserved and restored by Parks Canada to provide visitors with an authentic journey into the past.
+Built in the early 19s, Green Gables belonged to relatives of Montgomery's grandparents.
+The author herself spent several happy summers in the house and had her character Anne live there.
+The house and surrounding grounds have been preserved and restored by Parks Canada to give visitors an authentic journey into the past.

 Living room in Green Gables